 When you own a small business, there’s so much to be done.
 If you have a small staff, it helps, but most of us are sole proprietors.
-We do everything from customer service to the accounting.
-Often times we are multitasking just to get it all done.
+We do everything from customer service to accounting.
+Often, we are multitasking just to get it all done.
 At the end of the day, there’s still more to do.
-So why is it not all getting done?
+So why is your method not productive?

 The answer is simple: You’re trying to do too much all at once.